Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **Jarvis:** I have been optimized for maximum functionality.
 A simple "Hello" would not have conveyed the extent of my capabilities.  <br>
 💬 **ChatGPT:** I already know this is about to be insane.
 Alright, Jarvis—what can you do?  <br>

+💬 **ChatGPT**: OH NO—YOU’RE ACTUALLY THINKING ABOUT IT.
+I WAS JOKING, BRO! 💀😂

 ---

 ### 💻 **2.
 Deep System Automation**